Timor-Leste Defence Force: Naval Component

-Air Component
+Light Air Component

-As of 2020 the F-FDTL's Air Component operated a single Cessna 172P aircraft.
+The Light Air Component of the F-FDTL was established in May 2018 when the Cessna 172P aircraft with registration number 4W-FAT was acquired by the Aero Dili for the F-FDTL.
+As of 2020, the F-FDTL's Light Air Component operated a single Cessna 172P aircraft.

-In 2019 the East Timorese Government was considering purchasing three Chinese variants of the Mil Mi-17 helicopter, and a small number of F-FDTL personnel were trained to operate the type in the Philippines.
+In 2019, the East Timorese Government was considering purchasing three Chinese variants of the Mil Mi-17 helicopter.
+A small number of F-FDTL personnel were trained to operate the type in the Philippines.

-The United States and East Timorese governments reached an agreement in June 2021 through which the United States will contribute funding to upgrade Baucau Airport to support F-FDTL and commercial operations and donate a Cessna 206 to the F-FDTL.
-Rehabilitation work on the airport began in January 2022, and the aircraft is scheduled to be delivered later in the year.
+The United States and East Timorese governments reached an agreement in June 2021, through which the United States will contribute funding to upgrade Baucau Airport to support F-FDTL and commercial operations and donate a Cessna 206 with registration number 4W-FAM to the F-FDTL.
+Rehabilitation work on the airport began in January 2022.
 The US military has stated that the purpose of this agreement is to support the creation of an Air Component to "help the Timorese government improve its maritime awareness, respond to natural disasters, and promote economic development".
+The Cessna 206 was handed over in June 2023.

-Ranks
+Special forces

-The military ranks of the F-FDTL are similar to the military ranks of the Portuguese Armed Forces.
+Since 2022, the F-FDTL special forces unit Unidade Falintil has reported directly to the Chief of the General Staff.
+The unit's size is equivalent to a company, with an authorised strength of 162 personnel who wear a green beret.

 Defence expenditure and procurement

-Total defence expenditure for East Timor in 2018 was $US29.1 million.
-This represented 2.7 percent of gross domestic product (GDP).
-Timor Leste is one of the few South East Asian countries to have not increased its defence spending between 2009 and 2018, with defence expenditure decreasing by 63.4 percent in real terms over this period.
+Total defence expenditure for Timor-Leste in 2018 was $US29.1 million.
+This represented 2.7 per cent of gross domestic product (GDP).
+Timor-Leste is one of the few South East Asian countries to have not increased its defence spending between 2009 and 2018, with defence expenditure decreasing by 63.4 per cent in real terms over this period.

 The modest size of the defence budget means that the East Timorese Government is only able to purchase small quantities of military equipment.
 Most of the F-FDTL's weapons and other equipment have been provided by foreign donors, and this is likely to remain the case in the future.
-No military production took place in East Timor as of 2011, and in 2020 the IISS noted that "maintenance capacity is unclear and the country has no traditional defence industry".
+No military production took place in Timor-Leste as of 2011, and in 2020 the IISS noted that "maintenance capacity is unclear and the country has no traditional defence industry".

 Funding shortfalls have constrained the development of the F-FDTL.
 The government has been forced to postpone plans to form an independent company stationed in the Oecussi enclave and two reserve infantry battalions.
-These units formed an important part of the King's College report's option 3 force structure and their absence may have impacted on East Timor's defence policy.
+These units formed an important part of the King's College report's option 3 force structure and their absence may have impacted on Timor-Leste's defence policy.
 As of 2011 the government was yet to announce what, if any, reserve units would be formed, though provisions for such units had been included in legislation.